malini283/coding_assignment_goodies/README.md

 # coding_assignment_goodies
-# input file is 'sample_input.txt'
+input file is 'sample_input.txt' \n
-# The code is executed using the command 'python goodies.py'
-# output is written in the file 'output.txt'
+The code is executed using the command 'python goodies.py' \n output is written in the file 'output.txt' \n